 - Employed an error detection preliminary review of all applications received by the Board.
 Applicants are notified immediately if forms are incomplete or the applicant has submitted the wrong form. - Redesigned the application packages that now include an applicant checklist and all required supporting forms for licensure.
-All forms have been updated and redesigned for clarity to ensure the accuracy of the requested information. - Collected email addresses from applicants and began using email communication to expedite informing applicants of their application status or to request outstanding documents. - Eliminated manually recording examination data in applicant files- Data is entered into the Department's Applicant Tracking System. - Implemented mandatory overtime for licensing staff. - Recruiting to fill an Office Technician vacancy.
-Existing licensing staff has been forced to handle administrative duties as well as the full-time workload of processing applications and issuing new licenses.
-Once additional staff is hired and trained, licensing staff can focus solely on the licensing workload.
+All forms have been updated and redesigned for clarity to ensure the accuracy of the requested information. - Collected e-mail addresses from applicants and began using e-mail communication to expedite informing applicants of their application status or to request outstanding documents.

-2 The term "license" in this document includes a license certificate or registration.
+&lt;sup>5 The term "license" in this document includes a license certificate or registration.